francafilipe/hello-word/README.md

 # hello-word
-Hi, I'm an electrical engineering student from Brazil.
+Hi, I'm an aeronautical engineering student from Brazil.
 I have a passion for technology and science and really love to learn.